Squash footwork and movement drills

 Watch ball or opponent?

 This is an easy subject to create a debate about because the answer is "both".
-But in my humble opinion your primary focus should be on the ball.
+But your primary focus should be on the ball.

 Remember what Master Hashim Khan said, "Keep eye on ball, is most important thing I tell you."